denistakeda/evolution/README.md

-## Evolution is an web service for comfortable learning language throw reading
+## Evolution is an web service for comfortable learning language through reading

 Build on top of MERN project with Immutable data structures